 Under the BWF regulations, there are many different Corruption Offences.
-It is your responsibility to know what these are and to read, understand and Section 2.4 of the BWF Statutes – the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results.
+It is your responsibility to know what these are and to read, understand and Section 2.4 of the BWF Statutes – the Code on The Prevention Of The Manipulation Of Competitions.

 Match manipulation or match fixing is just one kind of Corruption Offence under the regulations.